 What are the three types of industrial ventilation?

-In order to keep your staff safe and healthy, adequate industrial ventilation is a must.
+To keep your staff safe and healthy, adequate industrial ventilation is a must.

-There are three main types of industrial ventilation:
+There are three main types of ventilation:

 - Natural Ventilation